CHI2026 Workshop on Tools for Thought

 What are the outcomes of tools for thought, and how do we measure them?

-• What counts as a “good” outcome for TfTs?
+• What counts as a “good” outcome for the people using a TfT?
 How do we define desirable outcomes beyond task performance?

-• How can we capture intermediary outcomes (e.g., artefacts like notes or diagrams that scaffold thinking)?
+• How can we capture intermediary outcomes that are relevant for a workflow and thought process (e.g., artefacts like notes or diagrams that scaffold thinking)?

 • How do we measure cognitive outcomes such as understanding, learning, critical thinking, and metacognitive engagement?